On the Preferred Barristers List for VLA.

 2016/2017 Human Rights Committee (which has given rise to an interest in Human Trafficking and Slavery

-In 2013 Susan completed the “Accredited Advocacy Coaching Course” and assist at the Bar Readers Course.
+In 2013 Susan completed the “Accredited Advocacy Coaching Course” and assists at the Bar Readers Course.